wonka6/java101/Methods/README.md

-# java101
+# Methods
-There is a bunch of great projects in this repo.
+This directory contains projects on more advanced topics.